Thomas Greiss: Playing career

 Greiss became a free agent in July 2013 and subsequently signed a one-year contract with the Phoenix Coyotes.
 In his only season with Phoenix, he played in 25 games, posting a 2.25 goals against average (GAA) and .920 save percentage.
 At the end of the 2013–14 season, he was not re-signed by the Coyotes, whereupon he signed a one-year, $1 million contract as an unrestricted free agent with the Pittsburgh Penguins on 1 July 2014.
 After the 2014–15 season in which he appeared in 20 games for the Penguins, Greiss once again switched teams as a free agent, signing with the New York Islanders on a two-year, $3 million contract on 1 July 2015.
 In March 2016, Jaroslav Halák, the Islanders' starting goaltender, suffered a lower-body injury sidelining him six weeks, leaving Greiss as the team's temporary starter.

 In December 2016, the Islanders waived Halák, leaving Greiss and Jean-François Bérubé as the Islanders' two goaltenders.
 On 30 January 2017, Greiss signed a three-year contract extension with the Islanders.
 On 15 January 2018, Greiss made a career-high 52 saves in a 5–4 overtime win over the Montreal Canadiens.

 On 10 October 2020, Greiss signed a two-year, $7.2 million contract with the Detroit Red Wings.
 Greiss was named the NHL First Star of the Week for the week ending 3 May 2021.
 He stopped all 66 shots he faced across 130:00 of regulation and overtime.
 It marked the third time that Greiss had posted consecutive shutouts during his NHL career, and the first time a Detroit goaltender has accomplished the feat since Petr Mrázek did so in January 2018.

 On 13 July 2022, Greiss signed as a free agent to a one-year, $1.25 million contract with the St. Louis Blues.
+Featuring in his 14th NHL season in 2022–23, Greiss served as the Blues backup goaltender to Jordan Binnington, and posted seven wins through 21 appearances, as the Blues missed the postseason.

+On 12 July 2023, as a free agent from the Blues and despite contract offers, Greiss announced his retirement from the NHL and his professional ice hockey career.

+On September 25, 2024, Greiss announced his return to ice hockey by signing a short-term contract with Löwen Frankfurt, following the injuries of Juho Olkinuora and Cody Brenner.